Steveunouss/Steveunouss/README.md

 ### Hi there, I'm Steven

-- 👀 I’m interested in Full Stack Web Development and Blockchain Development.
+- 👀 I’m interested in Full Stack Web Development, DevOps and Blockchain Development.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Reactjs along with Java, Springboot, MySQL, Nodejs, MongoDB.
+- 🌱 I’m currently working with JavaScript, and React along with Java, Springboot, MySQL, Nodejs, MongoDB.
 - 🌱 I'd ideally like to contribute to Web2 and Web3 projects as I'm currently learning Solidity.
 - 📫 You can reach me on my email: stevenloue9@gmail.com